spacer

 As suggested by their name, water bugs spend most of their life cycle in water.
 Sometimes, they leave ponds and lakes in favor of a damp bathroom.

-• MOLD MITES
+MOLD MITES

 Because of their size, mold mites are pretty nearly invisible without magnification.
 Even a single tiny patch of mold in the bathroom may be feeding thousands of these minuscule arthropods.
-The warmer and more humid a climate is, the more optimum it is for mold mites.
+The warmer and more humid a climate is, the more ideal it is for mold mites.

 The body of the mold mite is soft and covered in hairs.
 These hairs act as sensory receptors.
 Usually tan or white, the mold mite does not have wings.
 In addition to mold, this species may feed on yeast, fungi and any foods that are high in fats and protein.
 When a particularly heavy infestation of mold mites is underway, the pests may migrate to other food sources, which can lead to misidentification of the mites and improper treatments.